bonfus/muesr/README.md

 - OpenMP implementation is EXPERIMENTAL (passes tests but needs more work)

-Please not that the code is still under heavy development.
+Please note that the code is still under heavy development.
 You'll probably find bugs so please report them!

 Authors